 If they have already tried one form of treatment, encourage them to seek an alternative type of treatment.
-If multiple courses of outpatient therapy have yielded little success in the past, suggest looking into residential treatment programs that specialize in the treatment of OCD, BDD, or related disorders (Wilhelm, 2006).
+If multiple courses of outpatient therapy have yielded little success in the past, suggest looking into residential treatment programs that specialize in the treatment of OCD and related disorders (Wilhelm, 2006).
 For information about intensive treatment programs, visit the International OCD Foundation.

 Importantly, if your loved one expresses thoughts of suicide, take this seriously and be sure to seek emergency help.

-Family members of individuals with OCD and BDD sometimes engage in behaviors with or for the person in an effort to alleviate their loved one’s distress or avoid confrontation and anger.
-Common family behaviors include helping a loved one with his or her rituals, replying to requests for reassurance, or doing tasks for the person that he or she wants to avoid.
-Although these behaviors or reassurances may mitigate your loved one’s distress and anxiety in the moment, they are ultimately not beneficial to his or her psychological wellbeing in the long run.
+Family members of individuals with OCD and related disorders sometimes engage in behaviors with or for the person in an effort to alleviate their loved one’s distress or avoid confrontation and anger.
+Common family behaviors include helping a loved one with their rituals, replying to requests for reassurance, or doing tasks for the person that they want to avoid.
+Although these behaviors or reassurances may mitigate your loved one’s distress and anxiety in the moment, they are ultimately not beneficial to their psychological wellbeing in the long run.

-Given that OCD and BDD are often accompanied by severe distress and anxiety, not engaging in these accommodation behaviors with your loved one may be difficult for you and your family member both.
+Given that OCD and related disorders are often accompanied by severe distress and anxiety, not engaging in these accommodation behaviors with your loved one may be difficult for you and your family member both.
 However, there are ways you can support your loved one and help alleviate their distress without strengthening their disorder.
-Thinking about your loved one as separate from his or her disorder can sometimes be helpful for family and friends.
+Thinking about your loved one as separate from their disorder can sometimes be helpful for family and friends.
 A good question to ask yourself is: “Are my behaviors helping my loved one or their disorder?”

 How to do this:

 Sometimes family members do not even realize they are engaging in behaviors or conversations that enable their loved one’s disorder.
 Instead, their intention is often to lessen the intense distress their family member is experiencing.
 As such, it’s important to be able to recognize these behaviors.
-Please read the International OCD Foundation's list of common family accommodation behaviors.
+Please read the International OCD Foundation’s list of guidelines for family members.